kbaseattic/kbase-data-thrift-js/README.md

 # Javascript clients for Apache Thrift

-An implementation of and transports and protocols for JavaScript Thrift library.
+An implementation of binary transports and protocols for JavaScript Thrift library, as well as some modifications to generated Thrift code to create a better modern JavaScript API using the bluebird Promises library.

 Authors:

 * Most of the code lifted out of other projects:
     - The binary protocol was lifted from Radoslaw Gruchalski's project